 - The 1040A is somewhat shorter than the 1040, and only taxpayers who have income less than $100,000 and don’t itemize their tax deductions can use it.

 - The 1040EZ is the shortest of all.
-It is a simple one-page form that can be used by individuals under the age of 65 with no dependents and with no income adjustments other than the Earned Income Credit.
+It is a simple one-page form that can be used by individuals under the age of 65 with taxable income less than $100,000, no dependents, and with no income adjustments other than the Earned Income Credit.

 Two uncommon versions of the 1040 are the 1040NR and the 1040X: